 - Guillain-Barré syndrome

-2. The nasal spray isn't available.
+2. The nasal spray is available again.

 In June 2016, the CDC recommended against using the flu spray, citing a lack of evidence that it had been effective in the past.
 However, a few months later, a Canadian study appeared to offer contradicting evidence about the spray's effectiveness.
 As NPR points out, however, the two findings are not comparing the same thing as one looked at evidence of the vaccine that used three strains of the virus and another looked at a four-strain vaccine.
-For now, the American Academy of Pediatrics and the CDC advise people to get the shot instead.

 3. A good mood may make the shot more effective.

-A new study published in the journal Brain, Behavior, and Immunity found that having a positive mood may increase the effectiveness of the flu vaccine more so than diet, sleep and exercise.
+A study published in the journal Brain, Behavior, and Immunity found that having a positive mood may increase the effectiveness of the flu vaccine more so than diet, sleep and exercise.
 Researchers at the University of Nottingham tracked the mood, diet, exercise and sleep patterns of 138 adults ages 65 to 85 for six weeks before they got flu shots.
 After these subjects were vaccinated, researchers measured the amount of flu antibodies they produced after the injection.
 Participants who reported being in a pleasant mood prior to vaccination had higher levels of antibodies after getting the shot.

 4. The flu shot does not give you the flu.